-- A customized Private Dashboard to review key information about your organization's data, including a suite of dashboard analytics, popup survey photos, program stats, and an easy interface for reviewing detailed validation errors - The Data Management Web Map Application to quickly edit data errors - An easy-to-use query and reporting tool that pulls and filters monitoring data, runs calculations, and formats compliance reporting with the annual monarch butterfly Candidate
+- A customized Private Dashboard to review key information about your organization's data, including a suite of dashboard analytics, popup survey photos, program stats, and an easy interface for reviewing detailed validation errors - An easy-to-use query and reporting tool that pulls and filters monitoring data, runs calculations, and formats compliance reporting with the annual monarch butterfly Candidate

-^{}All new Database organizations are given a 60-day Premium trial period, after which Premium content and tools can be previewed through the DEMO Fieldworker and Management Groups in ArcGIS Online.
+\All new Database organizations are given a 60-day Premium trial period, after which Premium content and tools can be previewed through the DEMO Fieldworker and Management Groups in ArcGIS Online. ^Premium access is free with enrollment in the Monarch CCAA.